kailigu/pyspark-airflow-aws/README.md

 ### Rubic-related answers
 - Data quality checks are included in each task.
 The output is read immediately to check the resulted data is not null.

-- The data was increased by 100x: the Spark containers in docker-compose.yml could be easily scaled up by adding more workers.
+- Data increase by 100x. read > write. write > read
+    - Redshift: Analytical database, optimized for aggregation, also good performance for read-heavy workloads
+    - Cassandra: Is optimized for writes, can be used to write online transactions as it comes in, and later aggregated into analytics tables in Redshift
+    - Increase the number of Spark workers to handle bigger volume of data

+- Pipelines would be run on 7am daily. how to update dashboard? would it still work?
+    - DAG retries, or send emails on failures
-- The pipelines would be run on a daily basis by 7 am every day: Set schedule_interval="0 7 * * *" in dag properties.
+    - Set schedule_interval="0 7 * * *" in dag properties  with quality checks
+    - if checks fail, then send emails to operators, freeze dashboard, look at DAG logs to figure out what went wrong

+- Make it available to 100+ people
-- The database needed to be accessed by 100+ people: Store data in Redshift which provides auto-scaling capabilities and good read performance.
+    - Redshift with auto-scaling capabilities and good read performance
+    - Cassandra with pre-defined indexes to optimize read queries